pytorch/glow/docs/Tensors.md

 data:

 ```
-  /// Create a tensor of type Flow, of the shape {4 x 2}.
+  /// Create a tensor of type Float, of the shape {4 x 2}.
   Tensor inputs(ElemKind::FloatTy, {4, 2});

   /// Create a handle to the tensor.